PyCQA/isort/docs/configuration/options.md

 - --old-finders
 - --magic-placement

+## Remove Redundant Aliases

+Tells isort to remove redundant aliases from imports, such as import os as os.
+This defaults to false simply because some projects use these seemingly useless alias to signify intent and change behaviour.

+**Type:** Bool
+**Default:** `False`
+**Python & Config File Name:** remove_redundant_aliases
+**CLI Flags:**

+- --remove-redundant-aliases

 ## Check

 Checks the file for unsorted / unformatted imports and prints them to the command line without modifying the file.